wrl297/LearnWD/README.md

 - toolKit/, include the evaluation parameters and measurement
 - components/, include the three key components to operate the data flow

-Please use 'pip install -r requirement.txt' to install requirements for python3.
+Please use *pip install -r requirement.txt* to install requirements for python3.